czy1999/ChronoQA/README.md

 python scripts/news_crawer.py
  ```

  Note: The full pre-processed news passages (300k) have been saved in vector DB ([ChromaDB](https://docs.trychroma.com/)).
 You can use it to generate QA pairs or to query the database.
-Download the database from [here](hhttps://drive.google.com/file/d/1ZyrRbHnAbVabt9AaVMbrY7IXWLM-ypMH/view?usp=sharing).
+Download the database from this [link](https://drive.google.com/file/d/1ZyrRbHnAbVabt9AaVMbrY7IXWLM-ypMH/view?usp=sharing).

 2. Question generation:
 ```python